MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateDeployment.md

 ```

 ### -Comment

-Specifies the description for a software update deployment.
+Specify an optional description for the software update deployment.

 ```yaml
 Type: String